-We leveraged exacting legal expertise to navigate a complex entitlement process, ultimately gaining rights to change a post-industrial parcel into a new waterfront district.
+We successfully navigated a complex entitlement process, ultimately securing the necessary approvals to change a post-industrial parcel into a new waterfront district.
 Brooklyn Basin’s 64 acres are now rezoned for residential (3,100 units); commercial (200,000 square feet); and parks & open spaces (30 acres).

-Brooklyn Basin will create approximately 10,000 jobs; restore shorelines; preserve historic architecture; create new parks; and build in compliance with LEED standards.
-The 9th Avenue Terminal building, a historic structure, will be seismically retrofitted and restored to accommodate waterfront retail, a grocer and spaces for the community.
+Brooklyn Basin will create approximately 10,000 jobs, restore shorelines, preserve historic architecture, create new parks and build in compliance with LEED standards.
+The 9th Avenue Terminal building, a historic structure, has been seismically retrofitted and restored to accommodate waterfront retail, a market and spaces for the community.

-A truly collaborative effort, SDG partnered with Zarsion America, Reynolds & Brown, and Signature Homes to realize the vision of Brooklyn Basin.
-Along with their partners, SDG leveraged a listen-first approach to develop a creative master plan.
-Initially scoped in 2001, the team spent several years collaborating with community partners, urban planners, and government to gain a deep understanding of what people want for their City.
-The result was an integrative urban design in support of the environment, economy, and community.
-The streets of Brooklyn Basin are configured and designed as an extension of the open space system with direct pedestrian and visual linkages between the city and the waterfront, and will provide Oakland with a new connection to their shore.
+We partnered with Zarsion America, Reynolds & Brown, and Signature Homes to realize the vision of Brooklyn Basin.
+After the project was initially conceived in in 2001, the team spent several years collaborating with community partners, urban planners, and government to gain a deep understanding of the needs and desires of Oakland residents.
+The result was a master plan design that respects the environment, supports the local economy, and serves the needs of the community.
+The streets of Brooklyn Basin are configured and designed to provide direct pedestrian and visual pathways between the city and the waterfront, giving Oaklanders access to their shore.

-Along with their partners, SDG leveraged a listen-first approach to develop a creative master-plan.
+In collaboration with our partners, we leveraged a listen-first approach to develop a creative master-plan.